 Research and development expenses primarily consist of personnel-related costs for the design and development of our platform, IT hosting and SaaS expenses, and amortization expenses related to intangible assets.
 We expect our research and development expenses to increase in absolute dollars in the long term, as we expand our teams to develop new solutions, expand features and functionality with existing solutions, and enter new markets, but decrease in the short term as we reset our strategic portfolio.
+Strategic Portfolio.
 We expect research and development expenses to fluctuate as a percentage of revenue from period to period.

-Research and development expense for the year ended December 31, 2023 increased, compared to the comparable prior year period, primarily due to higher personnel-related, and hosting expenses resulting from the ironSource Merger.
+Research and development expense for the year ended December 31, 2023 increased, December 31, 2024 decreased, compared to the comparable prior year period, primarily due to higher personnel-related, and hosting expenses resulting from a decrease in personnel costs driven by our reductions in headcount in the ironSource Merger, first quarter of 2024.